CMarcoA/CMarcoA/README.md

 ## Currently
 - Nerding out more and more into **UI**
-- Messing around with **Robotics** ultimate goal: a pancake bot that flips better than me :neckbeard:
+- Messing around with **Robotics** ultimate goal: a bot that will clean my desk :neckbeard:

 - Getting more active in Github, buiding projects, and contributing (working on it 😄)
 - Building a habit to problem solve (Leetcode ? hopefully 🤔)